-- enterprises (whatever their legal form) that carry out an industrial or commercial activity in Monaco and whose turnover is generated for more than 25 per cent from operations carried out, directly or indirectly, outside of Monaco; and
+- enterprises (whatever their legal form) that carry out an industrial or commercial activity in Monaco and whose turnover is generated for 25 per cent or more from operations carried out, directly or indirectly, outside of Monaco; and

-- Companies incorporated in Monaco, whatever their legal form, deriving income from:
+- companies, whatever their legal form, whose activity in Monaco consists of deriving income from:

 - the sale or the licensing of patents, trademarks and manufacturing processes; or